hmrc/business-registration/README.md

 #

+> ####Important
+> When inserting / updating addresses we only validate that an addressLine1 AND (postcode OR country) exist to check equality between addresses,
+> therefore, any other address related data (e.g. address audit refs) your service requires can be freely inserted / updated / retrieved

 | Path                                                       | Supported Methods | Description  |
 | -----------------------------------------------------------| ------------------| ------------ |
 |```/business-registration/:RegistrationID/addresses```      |        GET        | Fetches all addresses for a given users' registrationID |